zig1000/spacechem-level-generator/README.md

 --nuclear: Shortcut for combining `--fission` and `--fusion`.

+--symmetric: Use symmetric molecules

+--polymer: Use polymer molecules

-e.g. `python level_generator.py --view -d 0 --inputs 1 --elements C O H`
+e.g. `python level_generator.py --view -d 0 --inputs 1 --elements C O H --fission`

 TBA:

+ --random (random inputs)

  --sorting

- --random (random inputs)

  --waste (imbalanced reaction that requires storing waste atoms in the reactor)

 ## Behaviour

-The process for generating a level is as follows:
+The process for generating a level is roughly as follows:

 * Randomly generate level features (e.g. fuser) and # of output zones (if unspecified in args)